learning-layers/TagRec/README.md

 Furthermore, it contains algorithms to process datasets (e.g., p-core pruning, leave-one-out or 80/20 splitting and LDA topic creation).

 The software already contains four novel tag-recommender approaches based on cognitive science theory.
-The first one ([3Layers](http://www.christophtrattner.info/pubs/cikm2013.pdf)) (Seitlinger et al, 2013) uses topic information and is based on the ALCOVE theory (Krutschke et al., 1992).
+The first one ([3Layers](http://www.christophtrattner.info/pubs/cikm2013.pdf)) (Seitlinger et al, 2013) uses topic information and is based on the ALCOVE/MINERVA2 theories (Krutschke, 1992; Hintzman, 1984).
 The second one ([BLL+C](http://delivery.acm.org/10.1145/2580000/2576934/p463-kowald.pdf)) (Kowald et al., 2014b) uses time information is based on the ACT-R theory (Anderson et al., 2004).
 The third one ([3LT](http://arxiv.org/pdf/1402.0728v1.pdf)) (Kowald et al., 2014a) is a combination of the former two approaches and integrates the time component on the level of tags and topics.
 Finally, the fourth one (BLLac+C) extends the BLL+C algorithm with semantic correlations (Trattner et al., 2014).

 Based on our latest strand of research, TagRec also contains algorithms for the personalized recommendation of resources / items in social tagging systems.
 In this respect TagRec includes a novel algorithm called [CIRTT](http://arxiv.org/pdf/1406.7727v1.pdf) (Lacic et al., 2014) that integrates tag and time information using the BLL-equation coming from the ACT-R theory (Anderson et al, 2004)